09 August 2022

 Employers must consider the risk of kidnap and ransom for worldwide staff

-Poverty, under-resourced law enforcement, and a resurgence of travel since the pandemic together make for an expected spike in kidnap and ransom cases worldwide, according to expert predictions revealed by Towergate Health & Protection.
+Poverty, under-resourced law enforcement, and a resurgence of travel since the pandemic together make for an expected spike in kidnap and ransom cases worldwide, according to expert predictions revealed by Towergate Employee Benefits.
 Employers must be aware of the risks to be able to mitigate against them and provide support to overseas (and UK) employees.

 Kidnap and ransom are not necessarily about the worst-case scenario of being taken hostage.
 It could be the threat of extortion, being forcibly taken to a cash machine to withdraw money, or virtual kidnap, where perpetrators falsely claim they have taken an international traveller hostage to coerce others into paying a ransom.

-Sarah Dennis, Head of International, Towergate Health & Protection, says: “There are many forms of kidnap and ransom, and it probably happens more often than many employers would think.
+Sarah Dennis, Head of International, Towergate Employee Benefits, says: “There are many forms of kidnap and ransom, and it probably happens more often than many employers would think.
 Companies with overseas employees must make sure their staff are supported.”

 Widespread and all-encompassing